 📋 Ingredient Notes

-- Tofu – it wouldn’t be a tofu korma without the tofu!
+Tofu – it wouldn’t be a tofu korma without the tofu!
 For this recipe, we recommend using extra-firm tofu or firm tofu that has been pressed in a tofu press.
 We like the brand Tofoo, as it doesn’t need to be pressed.
 Ideally, if you brown it off in an air fryer or frying pan before adding to the tofu korma, it’s even better.
+If you love tofu, try this braised tofu and this amazing Szechuan tofu.

 Check out the recipe card at the bottom of this article for exact measurements to make this creamy tofu korma recipe.